jamal7x7/my-portfolio/src/posts/how-iavascript-works.md

 there are 2 ways to translate a js code (and most of other laguages) to a machine code:

-> using an **interpreter**: translate and read the sorce code line by line on the fly
+> using an **interpreter**: translate and read the source code line by line on the fly
 > or as Merriam Webster defines it :"a computer program that executes each of a set of high-level instructions before going to the next instruction"

 > using an **compiler**: create a translation ahead of time of the all file and compile it down directily to a machine code or " a computer program that translates an entire set of instructions written in a higher-level symbolic language (such as C) into machine language before the instructions can be executed" Merriam Wabster